What you'll find on this page

 Hybrid cochlear implants for children

 If your child can hear some low-frequency sounds but misses high-frequency sounds, a hybrid cochlear implant may be a solution.
 It uses any natural low frequency hearing your child may still have, while providing access to the high-frequency sounds they're missing.
-This may give them a richer hearing experience.

 A hearing specialist will be able to advise if your child may benefit from Cochlear™ Hybrid™ Hearing.